mscarey/AuthoritySpoke/docs/guides/introduction.rst

           DESPITE:
             the Fact that a text described <the Lotus menu command hierarchy>
-            the Fact that <the Lotus menu command hierarchy> was an original work GIVEN the ENACTMENTS:
+            the Fact that <the Lotus menu command hierarchy> was an original work GIVEN the ENACTMENT:
-            "In no case does copyright protection for an original work of authorship extend to any" (Title 17, /us/usc/t17/s102/b) "method of operation" (Title 17, /us/usc/t17/s102/b)
+            "In no case does copyright protection for an original work of authorship extend to any…method of operation…" (/us/usc/t17/s102/b 2013-07-18)
-    and
+    CONTRADICTS
       the Holding to ACCEPT
         the Rule that the court MUST SOMETIMES impose the
           RESULT: